Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 Yes — SPC vinyl is the best flooring option for kitchens.
 Because it is 100% waterproof all the way through its core, spills, splashes, and standing water cannot cause damage.
 Laminate and engineered hardwood will swell and warp with repeated water exposure.
 SPC will not.

 SPC is also scratch-resistant, which matters in kitchens where dropped utensils and dragged chairs are common.
-A 20mil wear layer handles this kind of daily abuse without showing significant wear for 15 to 25 years under normal residential use.
+A 20 mil wear layer handles this kind of daily abuse without showing significant wear for 20+ years under normal residential use.
+For kitchens that double as the household's primary high-traffic gathering space, the 27 mil flagship collection extends that timeline meaningfully.

 The click-lock floating installation also means SPC can go directly over existing tile in most kitchens without requiring a full tear-out, saving significant time and money on installation.